deepaksood619/deepaksood619.github.io/docs/about-me/ideas/startups-ideas-saas.md

 - Fine grained control over all repositories/files/docs in browsers direcly
 - Code testing / commiting / backup everything direcly in browser

-Free Coding test taking platform (Think exam but free)
+### Free Coding test taking platform (Think exam but free)

+- Use AI to create exam and questions
+- Deterministic

 ### Ecommerce for small businesses